chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 ---

-2 wizards (results, pluralistic) in yer Org automate all the things, discuss the rest it's the people, stupid! - the pedagogic function of your team is your business value velocity/consistency(coherence)/scale
+2 wizards (results/rational, pluralistic/humanist) in yer Org
+automate all the things, discuss the rest it's the people, stupid! - the pedagogic function of your team is your business value velocity/consistency(coherence)/scale